k2rebenon/plsql-window-function-Benon-Katurebe/README.md

 Create another PDB named in the format FirstTwoLettersOfName_to_delete_pdb_StudentID.
 Delete the PDB after creation.
-Provide screenshots of both the creation and deletion processes.

 Task 3: Oracle Enterprise Manager

 Configure Oracle Enterprise Manager (OEM).
-Provide a screenshot of the OEM dashboard showing the username clearly after completing Tasks 1 and 2.

 Steps Performed
 Task 1: Create a New Pluggable Database (PDB)